 I didn’t know what to expect during labor so just tried not to think about it too much.

 The day I went into labor I didn’t even give it a second thought.
-I left my modesty at the front doorstep of the hospital and I went to give birth.
+I left my modesty at the front doorstep of the hospital and I went in to give birth.

 My point is that although I was terrified about being seen unshaven, in the end, it didn’t matter.

-All kinds of embarrassing things are probably about to happen as go ahead and deliver your baby.
+All kinds of embarrassing things are probably about to happen as you go ahead and deliver your baby.